gregtomasch/USFSMAX_MMC_Module/README.md

   digitalWrite(USFS_WAKE, HIGH);                      // Pulse USFSMAX wakeup pin high(1ms)
   delay(1);
   digitalWrite(USFS_WAKE, LOW);
-  while(1)                                            // USFS DRDY will give a +ve pulse when the USFSMAX is ready to resume {
+  // Wait for the USFSMAX to respond while(1)                                            // USFS DRDY will give a DRDY interrupt when the USFSMAX is ready to resume
+  {
     if(data_ready[0])
     {